thacherT1D/new-angular-curriculum/Unit-1/10-animation.md

 | ng-class  | add,remove  |
 | ng-show & ng-hide  | add,remove(for ng-hide) |

 All of these supported animations have a class of `ng-` which includes `ng-enter`,`ng-leave`,`ng-add`,`ng-remove`.
-We are also given an `ng-SOME_EVENT-active` class which we can use to target.
 This is really nice because all of our animation code can now be isolated.
 Our CSS even becomes easier to debug because we know exactly where animations are being done!

 In CSS, we now have access to classes that look like `.ng-EVENT` for the starting styles and `.ng-EVENT.ng-EVENT-active` for when the animation is complete.